danielvornicu/sample-vue.js/readme.txt

 2.Build your project using npm run build:
 >npm run build
 3.Run:
->git add dist
->git commit -m "adding dist subtree"
-This commits our changes to the master branch so that we can create a dist subtree in the next step.
+>git add dist && git commit -m "adding dist subtree" This commits our changes to the master branch so that we can create a dist subtree in the next step.
 Make sure that dist is not included in your .gitignore file
 4.Now deploy it to GitHub Pages
 >git subtree push --prefix dist origin gh-pages